Risk Factors Dashboard

 Some of our debt is based on variable rates of interest, which could result in higher interest expenses in the event of an increase in the interest rates.

 Our AgWest Farm Credit Facility is subject to variable rates, which generally change as interest rates change.
 We bear the risk that the rates we are charged by our lender will increase faster than the earnings and cash flow of our business, which could reduce profitability, adversely affect our ability to service our debt, cause us to breach covenants contained in our AgWest Farm Credit Facility, which could materially adversely affect our business, financial condition and results of operations.
-Our Company’s debt agreement with AgWest Farm Credit used LIBOR as a reference rate, which was converted to the Secure Overnight Financing Rate (“SOFR”) on January 1, 2023.
+Our Company’s debt agreement with AgWest Farm Credit uses the Secure Overnight Financing Rate (“SOFR”).

 Global capital and credit market issues affect our liquidity, increase our borrowing costs and may affect the operations of our suppliers and customers.